Publishing Cadence Summary

 - 2024 Q4 (Oct–Dec) — 2 posts mixing affective semantics with a look at OCR’s leap from Tesseract to transformers.

-- 2025 Q1 (Jan–Mar) — 17 posts spanning optimization math, language studies, the C++ futures trilogy, SIMD/GPU programming, tensor indexing, and a multi-part sampling primer.
+- 2025 Q1 (Jan–Mar) — 24 posts spanning optimization math, language studies, the C++ futures trilogy, SIMD/GPU programming, tensor indexing, template metaprogramming, KL divergence, frequency-domain intuition, linear algebra foundations, and a multi-part sampling primer.

 - 2025 Q3 (Jul–Sep) — 4 posts blending vision research write-ups with a language usage study.